Model training

 loss = MSELoss(energy_weight_schedule, forces_weight_schedule)

-For our two implemented losses, we also allow for computation of more extended metrics by setting the extended_metrics argument to True in the loss constructor.
+For our two implemented default losses, we also allow for computation of more extended metrics by setting the extended_metrics argument to True in the constructor.
 By default, it is False.
+See the implementation of the compute_eval_metrics() function (used inside the default losses) for details on the computed metrics.

 Optimizer